derivexyz/v1-core/docs/contracts/periphery/optionmarketsafeslippage.md

 - `minCost`: Min cost user is willing to pay

-### Function `closePosition(uint256 _listingId, enum OptionMarket.TradeType tradeType, uint256 amount, uint256 maxCost, uint256 minCost) external`
+### Function `closePosition(uint256 _listingId, enum IOptionMarket.TradeType tradeType, uint256 amount, uint256 maxCost, uint256 minCost) external`

 Attempts to close some amount of an open position within bounds, reverts if the returned amount is outside of